 Earning 3.8% sure beats earning less than 1%.
 If you are married you can get one card for each person and double the amount on which you earn 3.8% to $10k.
 Although it’s marketed through labor unions, you don’t have to submit any proof of union membership.

-Adding up both Mango and Union Plus prepaid cards, a married couple can have $25k earning close to 4% FDIC insured.
-They make more than twice as much as I Bonds paying less than 1.5% at this time.
+Adding up both Mango and Union Plus prepaid cards, a married couple can have $20k earning 4%+ FDIC insured.
+They make more than twice as much as I Bonds at this time.

 [Photo Credit: Flickr user aflcio]